baiger/recipes/wiki/sugars-and-sweeteners.md

 ## Nutrition

-Sugars are not significantly different in their nutritional values.
+Different sugars are not significantly different in their nutritional values.
 They only contain trace amount of micronutrients.
-At the amount they're normally consumed, the amounts of micronutrients make little difference.
+At the amount they're normally consumed, the contents of micronutrients make little difference.
 Unrefined sugars (e.g., cane sugar) are not better than refined sugars (e.g., granulated white sugar) in this regard.

 Sweeteners generally provide significantly less energy at the same sweetness level compared with sugars.
 The micronutrients they contain, if any, are also trace amounts at best.